What you need to know about magnesium

 Magnesium helps to support a number of areas in body including muscle health, heart health and nervous system function.

-Magnesium may help to relieve muscle cramps and spasm, support cellular energy production and support exercise performance.
-An adequate intake of magnesium may aid in relaxation and help support sleep.
+Magnesium may help to relieve muscle cramps and spasm, support cellular ATP energy production and support exercise performance if your dietary intake is reduced.

 What foods contain magnesium?

 Most green vegetables, legumes, peas, beans and nuts are rich in magnesium, as are some shellfish and spices.
-Unrefined cereals provide a moderate amount of magnesium; highly refined products contain very little.

 How much magnesium is needed daily?